radovluk/Smart-Contract-Exercise/09-Vulnerabilities-Detection/task/task-code/README.md

 }
 ```

-Another test could verify that if we try to withdraw more money than was deposited into the contract, we receive the appropriate error -- `InsufficientFunds`.
+Another test could verify that if we try to withdraw more money than has been deposited into the contract, we receive the appropriate error -- `InsufficientFunds`.

 ```solidity
 function test_RevertWhen_WithdrawExceedsBalance() public {